-SH2 closed near Tangoio, Hawke's Bay after crash
+SH2 set to reopen to one lane at Tangoio, Hawke's Bay, hours after crash

 Motorists are advised to avoid the area until further notice.

-A Fire and Emergency NZ spokesman said no one had been trapped in the crash, and three appliances were at the scene.
+A Fire and Emergency NZ spokesman said no one had been trapped in the crash, and three fire trucks were at the scene.